Feora1343/Weekend_Challenge_2/README.md

     - [x] Used icomoon font icons to style buttons

 ## Hard Mode
-- [ ] Convert the two values inputs to numerical buttons, to allow the user to click on a numerical button and then a mathematical operation, then the numerical button again
+- [x] Convert the two values inputs to numerical buttons
+    - [x] Allow the user to click on a numerical button and then a mathematical operation, then the numerical button again
 - [x] Create an equal button that sends all of the information to the server

 ## Pro Mode